Oatcake: Plain Web Typography

 Sixth-level heading

-Inline elements in headings
+Edge case: inline elements in headings

-A lot of themes break or look weird if you try to use emphasis,
+A lot of themes break or look weird if you try to use inline elements in a heading.
+Oatcake makes sure that all the inline elements work in headings:

 A heading with italics in it